abdifardin/abdifardin.github.io/_posts/2024-12-26-poistive-negative.markdown

 Most of us are lying to ourselves, we are not honest with ourselves, we are not doing what we love, we are not living the life we want.

 To gain such a pure and honest vision, you should be able to see and listen.

-When your mind is full of experiences and thoughts, you CANNOT see and listen.
+When your mind is full of experiences, thoughts, fear, anger, ego and pride, you CANNOT see and listen.
-When you are full of fear and anger, you CANNOT see and listen.
-When you are full of ego and pride, you CANNOT see and listen.

 You can only see and listen when you are empty, when you are calm, when you are humble.
 I finish this post with a quote from the great Rumi: